 A stool sample may be collected to check for blood and signs of inflammation or infection, including parasites that could cause similar symptoms.

-You may undergo imaging studies (x-ray films) to detect the extent of Crohn's disease and any complications that may have developed.
+A person may undergo imaging studies X-ray films) to detect the extent of Crohn's disease and any complications that may have developed.

 containing a chalky substance called barium.
 The barium allows the intestine

 to show up better than on a plain X-ray film.
 Barium studies are very useful

 in defining the nature, distribution, and severity of the disease.
 The barium studies may include an